RickOliwer/custom-theme-wordpress-for-recipe/README.md

 1. Include [acf pro](https://www.advancedcustomfields.com/pro/) to your theme.
 Copy all the files from the acf pro folder and paste into themes/irecipe/inc/acf-pro

-1. If you have issus including acf pro with the theme, you can try run:
+1. If you have issues including acf pro with the theme, you can try run:

     ```bash
         sudo chown -R daemon acf-json